SAP/spartacus-docs/_pages/dev/features/asm.md

 ## Option 2: Manual import in impex console.

-If you are not starting from scratch with the latest sample data, you can import this impex to create the AssistedServiceComponent in the CMS and link it to the TopHeaderSlot (change the name of content catalog if needed):
+If you are not starting from scratch with the latest sample data, you can import this impex to create the AsmComponent in the CMS and link it to the TopHeaderSlot (change the name or version of the content catalog as needed):

 ```
 $contentCatalog=electronics-spaContentCatalog
 $contentCV=catalogVersion(CatalogVersion.catalog(Catalog.id[default=$contentCatalog]),CatalogVersion.version[default=Staged])[default=$contentCatalog:Staged]

 INSERT_UPDATE CMSFlexComponent;$contentCV[unique=true];uid[unique=true];name;flexType;&componentRef
-;;AssistedServiceComponent;Assisted Service Component;AssistedServiceComponent;AssistedServiceComponent
+;;AsmComponent;asm flex component;AsmComponent;AsmComponent

 INSERT_UPDATE ContentSlot;$contentCV[unique=true];uid[unique=true];active;cmsComponents(&componentRef)[mode=append]
-;;TopHeaderSlot;true;AssistedServiceComponent
+;;TopHeaderSlot;true;AsmComponent

 ```